scalawithcats/scala-with-cats/src/pages/applicatives/applicative.md

 ### The Hierarchy of Sequencing Type Classes

-With the introduction of `Apply` and `Applicative`, we can zoom out and see a a whole family of type classes that concern themselves with sequencing computations in different ways.
+With the introduction of `Apply` and `Applicative`, we can zoom out and see a whole family of type classes that concern themselves with sequencing computations in different ways.
-Figure [@fig:applicatives:hierarchy] shows the big picture.
+Figure [@fig:applicatives:hierarchy] shows
+the relationship between the type classes covered in this book[^cats-infographic].

 ![Monad type class hierarchy](src/pages/applicatives/hierarchy.png){#fig:applicatives:hierarchy}

+[^cats-infographic]: See
+[Rob Norris' infographic][link-cats-infographic]
+for a the complete picture.

-Each type class in the hierarchy represents a particular set of sequencing semantics.
-It introduces its characteristic methods and defines the functionality from its supertypes in terms of them:
+Each type class in the hierarchy represents a particular set of sequencing semantics, introduces a set of characteristic methods, and defines the functionality of its supertypes in terms of them:

 - every monad is an applicative;
 - every applicative a semigroupal;